Communication

 As mentioned earlier, the most polluting process is the manufacturing of devices (computers, smartphones, tablets).
 If you want to combat digital pollution, the first step is to rethink your consumption of electronic devices.

 The next major contributor is pollution caused by using digital devices.
-They consume energy throughout their lifecycle—during daily use, maintenance, and recycling.
+They consume electricity throughout their lifecycle—during daily use, maintenance, and recycling.
 The environmental impact depends largely on the source of this energy, which is often non-renewable, leading to greenhouse gas emissions.
-Additionally, frequent software updates and the need to stay constantly connected further increase energy consumption.
-Thus, it is essential to prioritize renewable energy sources and adopt digital sobriety practices to minimize this impact.
+Additionally, frequent software updates and the need to stay constantly connected further increase electricity use.
+Thus, it's essential to prioritize renewable energy sources and adopt digital sobriety practices to minimize this impact.

 What Are the Three Main Sources of Digital Pollution?